SanadhiCB008124/crm1/README.md

 ## Features

 -Intuitive E-commerce Platform: A user-friendly interface for seamless browsing and purchasing of shoes.

+-User Authentication: Secure your personal space with a robust user login system.
+Enjoy personalized features and a tailored shopping experience once you have registered an account and have logged in.

 -Advanced Search Functionality: Powerful search options based on shoe names, colors and sizes for a refined shopping experience.